Treyson-Grange/cs5830_project4/README.md

 ### Part 1

-`Cleveland Dataset`: features columns such as age, sex, chest pain cholestoral, etc. It also shows what patients have been diagnosed with heart disease 0 if no, 1,2,3,4 if yes.
+`Cleveland Dataset`: features columns such as age, sex, chest pain cholesterol, etc. It also shows what patients have been diagnosed with heart disease 0 if no, 1,2,3,4 if yes.

 ### Part 2